Kalispera Thirasia.

 Any nightlife does not exist.
 The tavernas in the port and in Manolos concentrate mainly on the day visitors from Santorini, but some of the tavernas in Manolos are also open in the evenings.
 Peaceful evenings with beautiful views are what are on offer.

-Thirasia seen from Ammoudi port on Santorini.
+The island of Thirasia seen from Ammoudi below Oia on Santorini.

 Thirasia seen from Ammoudi port in Santorini.

-BEACHES IN THIRASIA
+BEACHES ON THIRASIA

 At Riva, there is a sand and gravel beach; otherwise it is the stone and rocks.
 At Korfos you can swim in the harbour where the tour boats dock.

-SIGHTS IN THIRASIA
+SIGHTS ON THIRASIA

 No sights, other than the fabulous views of Santorini.